Suck a lemon

 English Idiom: (Go) suck a lemon

-In the English language, there are rude words that people can use when they get angry.
 Go suck a lemon is a family-friendly way to tell someone to go away if you are mad at them.

-Naturally, you could always use the infamous F**f o**.
 Here at ArtisanEnglish.jp, I try to be much more family-friendly.

-A long time ago, the British navy ruled the oceans.
 Ships and sailors would spend months or perhaps even years at sea.

 As a result, many sailors suffered from scurvy, which is a lack of vitamin C.

-Eventually, the British discovered that fruit contained vitamin C and eating fruit at sea would help sailors remain healthy.
+Eventually, the British discovered that fruit contained vitamin C and that eating fruit at sea would help sailors remain healthy.

-The British navy would purchase lemons from Italy.
-Once in awhile for its sailors had to suck a lemon to get vitamin C.
+Once in a while, sailors had to suck a lemon to get vitamin C.

 As you can imagine, sucking a lemon is not a pleasant experience.

-Nowadays, if you’re angry with someone and want them to go away and have an unpleasant experience you can tell them to suck a lemon.
+Nowadays, if you’re angry with someone and want them to go away and have an unpleasant experience, you can tell them to suck a lemon.

-There’s another part to this story though.
-The Italian mafia grew out of this lemon trade with the British.
-I’m not going to get into it here, but indirectly the British navy created the mafia as we know it today.
+I won’t get into it here, but indirectly, the British Navy created the mafia as we know it today.

 Posted